Computing Essential Sets for Convex and Non-convex Scenario Problems: Theory and Application: Concluding Remarks

 \section{Concluding Remarks}

-This paper solves chance-constrained SCUC via the scenario approach and obtains rigorous theoretical guarantees on the solution.
-We demonstrate the structural properties of (possibly non-convex) general scenario problems.
-To obtain the tightest theoretical guarantees for chance-constrained SCUC, we design efficient algorithms to search for essential sets by exploiting the salient structures of SCUC.
-Numerical results on an IEEE benchmark system show that the essential scenario set is only a small subset of all scenarios.
-This implies that we can obtain relatively robust solutions (i.e. small $\epsilon$) using only a moderate number of scenarios.
-Furthermore, we observe that some power engineering practices (e.g. $N-1$ criteria) can help us reduce the number of scenarios needed while maintaining the same level of risk.
+\FR{This paper studies a core problem in the scenario approach theory, i.e., efficiently identifying essential sets for general scenario problems.
+For convex problems, we prove that the sparsest dual solution of the scenario problem could pinpoint the essential set.
+For non-convex problems, we provide conditions where simple algorithms based on definitions could return the essential set when the scenario problem is non-degenerate.} We use chance-constrained Security-constrained Unit Commitment as a numerical example.
+Case studies on an IEEE benchmark system show that the essential scenario set is only a small subset of all scenarios.
+This implies that we can obtain relatively robust solutions (i.e., small $\epsilon$) using only a moderate number of scenarios.
+Furthermore, we observe that some power engineering practices (e.g., $N-1$ criteria) can help us reduce the number of scenarios needed while maintaining the same level of risk.

-Future work includes reducing conservativeness by improving the complexity bound in Theorem \ref{thm:scenario_theory_nonconvex_posterior} and investigating the performance of the (non-convex) scenario approach on larger-scale realistic systems.
+Future work includes (1) reducing conservativeness by improving the complexity bound in Theorem \ref{thm:scenario_theory_nonconvex_posterior}; (2) a more systematic approach to compute the sparsest dual solution of convex scenario problems; and (3) investigating the performance of the (non-convex) scenario approach on larger-scale realistic power systems.

 \appendices